Docencia-fmrico/visual-behavior-rosqui/README.md

 <h2>FOLLOW PERSON</h2>
 First of all we have done a behaviour tree called <b>follow_person.xml</b>.
 Using Darknet_ros with a 3D camera we can obtain all x, y and z coordinates of a person.
-We modified the .yaml files of darknet_ros so only people are detected.

 <details><summary><b>Instalation</b></summary>
 For this task we had to install the following packages: